The best time to take your RMD

 Pros:

 • If the money in your retirement account is earning interest, putting it off until the end of the year gives you more time to earn on those funds staying put in the account.
-It also gives you more money for the following year to work with.
+It also gives you more money to work with the following year.

 Cons: